The on-field referee always has the option of using the Referee Review Area (RRA) and can view VAR incidents at their discretion.

 Where the information received from the VAR falls outside of the referee’s expectation range or where there is a serious missed incident, they should use the RRA to assist with the final decision.

-In 2020/21, the Premier League's Shareholders have agreed to an increased use of the RRA for subjective decisions in three key areas: goals; red cards; and penalty kicks.
+In 2020/21, the Premier League's Shareholders agreed to an increased use of the RRA for subjective decisions in three key areas: goals; red cards; and penalty kicks.

 Premier League's VAR principles